alexwlchan/alexwlchan.net/src/_drafts/creating-a-github-action-to-auto-merge-pull-requests.md

 ```

 I keep this in [a separate repo][auto_merge] (which doesn't have auto-merging enabled), so nobody can maliciously modify the workflow rules and get their own code merged.
-I'm not entirely sure what safety checks are in place to prevent workflows modifying themselves, and that extra layer of separation makes me feel more comfortable.
+I'm not entirely sure what safety checks are in place to prevent workflows modifying themselves, and having an extra layer of separation makes me feel more comfortable.

 [auto_merge]: https://github.com/alexwlchan/auto_merge_my_pull_requests